Skip to content

 Paris Gare Du Nord to Schiphol Airport

 Ah, the last train!
 This feels good because now at least I was going to make it to The Netherlands.
-Everything in the Thalys went very smoothly and I was at Schiphol Airport in 3,5 hours (how ironical?).
+Everything in the Thalys went very smoothly and I was at Schiphol Airport in 3,5 hours (how ironic?).
 The Thalys is a good train as well!
 Electricity, much room and a reserved place.
 It felt good to pass the border and be back in The Netherlands.
 I really wanted to see my family again.

 Schiphol Airport to Weesp